 “Oxytocin is the hormone of love; it is often referred to as the ‘attachment hormone,’” says Linder.
 Surges of oxytocin are responsible for the bonds between sexual partners, between mother and child—even between people and their beloved dogs.

 The hormone is thought to reduce some of the inflammatory factors that slow healing, says Linder.
 So more oxytocin means potentially less irritation and more glow.
-Oxytocin also helps lower the body’s production of cortisol, a stress hormone that can have several negative effects on the skin.
+Oxytocin also helps lower the body’s production of cortisol, a stress hormone that may negatively affect the skin.

-(Of course, being in love usually begets a lot of smiling, and smiling causes creasing and wrinkles, long-term.
+(Of course, being in love usually begets a lot of smiling, and smiling can cause creasing and wrinkles, long-term.
 But hey, that’s why we have anti-aging serums, right?)

 Speaking of cortisol, that’s exactly which hormone is released when you’re feeling worried or anxious.
 Apparently, an unabating sense of impending doom is not the best thing for your complexion.

 “Elevated cortisol levels induce inflammation and suppress the immune system,” says Linder.
 “Inflamed cells are also prone to breaking down collagen, the protein that keeps skin smooth and strong.”
-Higher cortisol levels can also contribute to a decrease in hyaluronic acid.
-In other words, anxiousness (and the cortisol that comes with it), not only make the skin susceptible to irritation but can also reduce its ability to retain moisture.
+Higher cortisol levels can also contribute to a decrease in skin barrier function.
+In other words, anxiousness (and the cortisol that comes with it), can not only make the skin susceptible to irritation but can also reduce its ability to retain moisture.
 As we know, moisture loss results in visible dryness and wrinkling of the skin.

 Do you ever notice a healthy flush fill your skin after something exciting happens?
 That’s because the face contains “thousands of tiny capillaries that can become dilated anytime you feel an emotional rush of adrenaline,” Jegasothy explains.